239.240.7915 - info@rickyrescue.com

 Fire Inspector 2 Series – Course Description

 Ricky Rescue Training Academy’s “Fire Inspector 2 Series” is a self‑paced online or blended fire course with continuous enrollment that provides a total of 135 hours of instruction, satisfying a bundle of pre‑certification requirements for Florida Fire Inspector II.
-The series includes Fire Chemistry (FFP 2111), Private Fire Protection Systems 2 (FFP 2541), and Legal Issues for the Safety Officer (FFP 2770).
+The series includes Fire Chemistry (FFP 2111), Private Fire Protection Systems 2 (FFP 2541), and Ethical and Legal Issues (FFP 2770).
 All components align with the Florida State Fire College standards for Fire Inspector certification.

 Detailed Course Content